 If you are a currently enrolled employee:

-- You are required to re-enroll each year during Annual Benefits Enrollment to continue participation.
+- You are required to re-enroll each year during Benefits Open Enrollment to continue participation.
 Enrollments do not carry forward from year to year.

 Health Care FSA

 The Health Care FSA covers eligible expenses that are not covered or are partially covered by insurance plans, such as prescription drugs, medical deductibles, copays, and coinsurance amounts.
 You may also use this account to pay for eyeglasses, dental expenses, and certain over-the-counter drugs and supplies.
-See IRS publication 502 for more detail on qualified expenses.
+See IRS Publication 502: Medical and Dental Expenses for additional information.

 Read the FSA unsubstantiated claims process for procedures, employee communications, and timelines.